Last Updated on October 16, 2020 by Renee’

 Other Vitamin / Mineral Deficiencies

 Learn more about other deficiencies.
-Most people are deficient in these especially if you have Leaky Gut!
+Most people are deficient in these especially if you have a Leaky Gut!

 *NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.
 Always check with your doctor before taking any supplements or medication.